General Questions about French Courses

 We have a wonderful program of courses in French Language (RLFR 101-106) and Francophone Literature, Cinema, and Culture (RLFR 200-450).
 For a full list of courses in 2020-21, see the Course Catalog.
 For questions on individual courses, email the French Professor and find out more!
 If you are a First-Year or Sophomore, you can also contact your First-Year & Sophomore Advisor for help.

 Join the French Faculty for Info on the French Major, French Certificate, & French Courses for Spring 2021!
-To receive the Zoom invitation, you must first enroll in the French Special Interest Group on Glow, by Monday, November 16, at 4PM.
-Even though Pre-Registration for Spring 2021 courses will not take place until January 11-18, we want to offer this French Open House to help you start thinking about French courses, as well as the French Majors and French Certificate (Minor) as soon as possible.
-While we continue to face the challenges of the pandemic and await the possibility of future travel, this is a good time to devote another semester to perfecting your French skills and look ahead to study abroad or travel in the Francophone world in 2021-2022!
+Again: To receive the Zoom invitation, you must first enroll in the French Special Interest Group on Glow, by Friday, January 8, at 10AM.
+Since Pre-Registration for Spring 2021 courses takes place January 11-18, we want to offer this French Open House on January 8 (just like last November 16) to help you with questions about French courses, as well as the French Majors and French Certificate (Minor).
+While we continue to face the challenges of the pandemic and await the possibility of future travel, this is the perfect time to devote another semester to perfecting your French skills and look ahead to study abroad or travel in the Francophone world in 2021-2022!

 French Advising: For French Major & Certificate